bootuz/SwiftFSRS/README.md

 - ✅ Short-term and long-term scheduling modes
 - ✅ Protocol-based generic design for flexibility
 - ✅ Comprehensive test suite with 125+ tests
-- ✅ Type-safe value objects for domain values
-- ✅ Service-oriented architecture for clean separation of concerns

 ## Contributing